LET’S DISPENSE WITH SOME COMMON VOICE OVER MYTH-UNDERSTANDINGS:

 When I booked Daffy Duck in the movie “Space Jam” it was because I could improvise and riff accurately as Daffy, not just because I could say “tttthat’s dethhhpicable!”
 I had to do better than just read a script as written in a voice.
 I had to become that character in a session (many of the Looney Tunes characters’ punch lines were improvised in that movie, BTW).

 Some non-voice actor entertainers can earn a living as impressionists (sort of a variation of stand up).
-They can copy phrases, punchlines and physical mannerisms of celebrities– but they may well not have the acting chops to do a voice match for a movie or cartoon.
+They can copy phrases, punchlines and physical mannerisms of celebrities– usually painted in broad strokes that aren’t necessarily subtle enough to be accurate in a voice matching sense.
+Their characterization may be fantastic for a live audience, but an impressionist may well not have the acting chops to do a voice match or even a sound alike character for a movie or cartoon in a studio record.

 “I want to be a voice actor so bad.
 It’s all I want, all I’ve ever wanted, etc. And if I want it enough I know I can make it!”